PURNULULU NATIONAL PARK

 A LITTLE ANXIOUS TO SEE WHAT LIES AHEAD, we drag ourselves away from Cathedral Gorge and we start to follow Piccaninny Creek upstream.
 With rain still beating down, the creek is flowing fast in places as it carves its way through the Bungle Bungle Range.

-The water we’re walking through ultimately ends up in the upper Ord River - the second biggest river in the Kimberley - before flowing into Lake Argyle, and further north past Kununurra and into the Cambridge Golf near Wyndham.
+The water we’re walking through ultimately ends up in the upper Ord River - the second biggest river in the Kimberley - before flowing into Lake Argyle, and further north past Kununurra and into the Cambridge Gulf near Wyndham.
 It's an almost 400km journey from Cathedral Gorge.
 And it all starts here - what feels like a million miles from civilisation.
 This water is arguably the beating heart of the Bungle Bungle Range during the wet season.

 AS WE FOLLOW PICCANINNY CREEK UPSTREAM we find ourselves forced to cross the creek, and cross again, as the banks of the creek give way to sheer cliff faces.
 Shuffling our feet slowly in front of us, feeling for potholes and washouts in the creek bed, we carry our packs above our head at times.
 There’s enough force in the water to make us a little unsteady - and strong enough to reinforce what we already know - if the creek rises any higher we might have to sit tight and wait for it to fall again before proceeding, or retreating.
 At one crossing, we lose our footing, grabbing for the nearest tree to steady ourselves It’s exciting and a little nerve wrecking.